Marketing is one of the most fundamental concepts in business and understanding the basics gives you a greater chance to be successful.

 Price is determined by the customer’s perceived value of the product.
 This is why people are willing to purchase that $3 bottle of Fiji water compared to a $1 bottle.
 They believe the value they get from the water is equal to or more than $3.
 Maybe they feel a square bottle looks better or is more high-class.

 This is why people go to Starbucks and spend $5 for a coffee when they can get it elsewhere at a fraction of the price.
 Starbucks has good service and if you walk around with Starbucks (at least in Thailand) people perceive you as high-class.
-This strategy is good to use when what you are offering is good quality.
-If you feel you offer great service or product, charge what you think is valuable for the customer, even if the price seems high.
+This strategy is good to use when what you are offering is of good quality.
+If you feel you offer a great service or product, charge what you think is valuable for the customer, even if the price seems high.
 There is always somebody willing to pay that price, you just have to find the right person.

 Set the initial price high and decrease value as the product gets older.
 This typically only works when the brand has a good reputation and customers know the product will be good.
 Apple uses this strategy when they release a new iPhone.
 During the first release period iPhones cost $700 and the Apple loyalists all flock to purchase one.
 Notice I said loyalists, they are only buying the phone at this price because Apple has already established itself as a reliable brand.